How to Use the Command `xzgrep` (with examples)

 --fixed-strings

-: The path to the compressed file you want to search in.
+: Indicates the path to the specific compressed file where the search will occur.

 Code: